 Tier IV: Only minor subdivisions on individual on-site disposal systems are allowed.

-The adoption letter (PDF) and poster of the adopted map (PDF) are available and citizens may also view the Growth Tiers in the "Land Development" tab of Baltimore County's My Neighborhood interactive map.
+A poster of the adopted map (PDF) as amended on October 25, 2016 is available and citizens may also view the Growth Tiers in the "Land Development" tab of Baltimore County's My Neighborhood interactive map.